warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 #publish
 Written [[2023-11-25]].
 Part of [[Musings on philosophy]].

-My birthday present this year was a herniated disc in my back.
-I was lifting some weights in our family's New Jersey hotel room when suddenly, pop - lying down is suddenly _way_ more comfortable than standing.
-Both knees at 90 degree angles while I'm down here please.

-Getting a back injury on your 26th birthday is such a symbolic thing, too.
-26 means I'm officially in my late 20s[^1] and already I'm googling medical questions about my back!
+I just got a herniated disc yesterday morning... on my birthday.
+I was deadlifting in my New Jersey hotel gym when suddenly, pop!, standing hurts a _LOT_; time to lie down for a quick minute/hour/possibly the rest of this week.

+I noticed recently how great it feels to keep your knees at 90° angles.
+You'd never guess it, but it keeps your back straight while you relax your core.
+I must look like the world's saddest human starfish.

+How symbolic it feels to turn 26 (my late 20s![^1]) and instantly google medical questions about my back.
+Some cosmic force must have been waiting for this moment to deliver a back injury.
+I don't find it very funny from down here.

 ![[20231124_191040-COLLAGE.jpg]]
 _In the morning, I walk on 0 legs.
 In the afternoon, 0. in the evening, still 0.
 Are there any in-network doctors in my area?_

-Having been floor-ridden for 24+ hours, I reflect on several things...
+Anyways, having been floor-ridden for 24+ hours, I reflect on several things...

 ### On disability and gratefulness
 My biggest takeaway from yesterday is that **the sensation of loss is a whole lot more vivid than the sensation of having or even gaining \[the thing you lost].**